mflowers1395/TeamK/IPro 497 – Product Design Document.md

 ## Team Working Agreement
 - We will use Github and keep items updated as progress is made
-- If we need to meet outside of class we have found a mutually agreeable time at: Sunday 12pm
+- If we need to meet outside of class we have found a mutually agreeable time at: Sunday or Saturday 12pm
 - If we need to meet outside of class we will use the following tool/tech for meetings.
 These will be our main methods of communication:
     - in order of priority:
         - email